SMU Retirees

 Welcome

 Welcome to the web site of the Saint Mary's University Retirees' Association.
-We are a relatively new group, formed in 2005, to respond to the needs of those near retirement, or those who have already retired.
+Our group was formed in 2005, to respond to the needs of those near retirement, or those who have already retired.
 Membership is open to faculty and other staff at Saint Mary's University.
 We are affiliated with C.U.R.A.C., the College and University Retirees' Association of Canada, a body representing (directly or though provincial federations) 46 different member associations at institutions of higher education across Canada.

 This is a critical time for retirees, both at Saint Mary's and in the larger Canadian context.
 More and more Canadians are retiring, as the age structure of the population changes.
 The viability and adequacy of pensions has been a focus of debate and concern.
 Health care and health insurance are obviously also issues, as we face shortfalls in funding and facilities for care and treatment of illnesses that impact particularly on seniors.
 Mandatory retirement laws and practices have been challenged in Canada and are under review in most jurisdictions, as an aging and healthier population feels itself able to make a continuing contribution to their communities.

 At Saint Mary's these national issues are mirrored in our current discussions.
-We have held several very successful meetings on post-retirement investment, with the help of TD Waterhouse.
-We have also had, in response to members' concerns, a series of two presentations comparing options for continuing health care insurance after retirement.
-We have begun discussions with the Faculty Union, which now controls expenditures on benefits.
-The status of retiree at the University is in transition, and it is important that we have an input into future policies.
+We have held several very successful meetings on post-retirement investment and estate planninng with the help of TD Waterhouse.
+Since we have not been successful at gaining recognition of our need for health insurance through the Uninversity or the Faculty Union, we have been active in working with CURAC (College and University Retirees' Association of Canada) to obtain national access to a favourably structured health and travel insurance plan, as well as individual travel insurance.
+The status of "retiree" at the University is in transition, and it is important that we have an input into future policies.
 Your association has also had discussions with the University administration over several issues of concern to members.
 We are generally concerned that the University recognize that retirees have an on-going need for participation in the academic life of the university, and for the kinds of arrangements and support that will facilitate this participation.

-We also recognize that an academic community, like other communities, rest on social ties and relationships.
-The Quarter Century Club at Saint Mary's has played the role of maintaining contact with older faculty and retirees and in having a program of stimulating intellectual and cultural events, and we look forward to encouraging these sorts of activities, as well.
-Several interesting afternoon sessions have been held on topics as diverse as research opportunities for seniot scholars and walking with pilgrims in Europe.
-The annual September picnic was held this year at the home of Lilian and Michael Falk at 1591 Conrose Avenue in Halifax, which turned out to be a great success.
-Michael Devenney spoke on "Using Analytics to Make the Best Retiree Decisions" in October 20 and outlined an insightful approach to making the best decisions in regard to retirement.
+We also recognize that an academic community, like other communities, rests on social ties and relationships.
+The Quarter Century Club at Saint Mary's had played the role of maintaining contact with older faculty and retirees and in having a program of stimulating intellectual and cultural events, and we look forward to encouraging these sorts of activities, as well.
+We continue to hold talks and presentations, generally on Sunday afternoons of topics of general interest ranging from history and science to travel and geography.
+The annual September picnic was held this year at the home of Colin Howell and Sandy Galwayl at Grand Lake, which turned out to be a great success.

 Most important, though, is your own involvement in the association.
 This is the only way we can respond to the needs and concerns of faculty and staff at the University, and improve our prospects for retirement.